Jernskegg/ci-portfolio-project-3/README.md

   * Ship could be overwritten by enemy on his sheet resulting in a loss since you cant destroy the amount of predetermed ships

-  * heroku + CI console template does not like newlines(\n) , putting new lines into seperate Print statements works.
+  * heroku + CI console template does not like newlines(\n) with inputs , putting new lines into seperate Print statements works.

+  * Horisontal and vertical input does not work.

 # Deployment
    ## via gitpod